Phala-Network/phala-blockchain/README.md

     - The datadir is at `/tmp/$USER/(alice|bob)`
     - Can be purged by `./scripts/console.sh purge`
+    - The WebUI can connect to Alice at port 9944.

 2. Run pHost (please start pRuntime first):